Boston University Sargent College of Health & Rehabilitation Sciences

 I need extra help with my resume.
 Where should I go?

-An vocational professional may be of assistance.
-There are professionals who are well-versed in developing resumes for people with disabilities at a variety of programs, from Mental/Behavioral Health employment programs, to Clubhouses, ACT programs, to state Vocational Rehabilitation.
+A vocational professional may be of assistance.
+There are professionals who are well-versed in developing resumes for people with disabilities at a variety of programs, from Mental/Behavioral Health employment programs, to Clubhouses, ACT programs, to State Vocational Rehabilitation Agencies

 Your local, free, America’s Job Center may have a workshop on resume writing, cover letters and job applications.
 They may also have Employment Specialists available to help job seekers with these activities.